adobe/aio-theme/README.md

 Your site package will show up under `node_modules/[PACKAGE_NAME]` e.g. `node_modules/dev-site-documentation-template`.

+When pointing to a github repo as a dependency and wanting to get the latest change from that dependency, you have to ensure that your package.json is pointing to latest version of that dependecy.
+Otherwise, if you have already pulled down that dependency and it exists in your `node_modules/`, it won't grab the latest changes.
+To get around this, simply delete your `node_modules/` and then `yarn install` again.

 See full example below using a Variant block.

 #### Filtering content with Variant Blocks